Shape the Future of Psychology

 Rivier University's Psy.D. in Counseling and School Psychology provides individuals who already hold a master's degree or Certificate of Advanced Graduate Study (C.A.G.S.) in mental health counseling or school psychology with an opportunity to obtain advanced training in their respective fields.
 Students may also enter the program with a bachelor's degree in psychology or a closely related field.
 The Psy.D. program has been designed with professional licensing requirements in mind, maintaining professional integrity for the suggested program sequence and course study that emphasizes either counseling or school psychology.

-Rivier University is the first college or university in the state of New Hampshire to offer a combined doctoral program in counseling and school psychology, and is one of only eight other similar programs in the country.
+Rivier University is the first college or university in the state of New Hampshire to offer a combined doctoral program in counseling and school psychology, and is one of only several other similar programs in the country.

 Rivier's Doctorate of Psychology (Psy.D.) addresses the needs of mental health professionals in many fields: